SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1-California: If you plan to head to the northern end to visit places like the Presidio or Land's End, then the 1-California is the best option for you.
 It runs along California Street and stops every few blocks.
 It ends near the Lincoln Park Steps at 32nd Avenue.

-38-Geary: This is a good route for those wanting to end up in the heart of the district.
-The 38-Geary runs along Geary Street and will get you almost anywhere you need to go in this district.
-It ends near the Land's End Visitors Center and Louis' at 48th Avenue.
+38-Geary: This is a good, central route for those wanting to end up in the heart of the district.
+The 38-Geary runs along Geary Boulevard and will get you almost anywhere you need to go in this district.
+It ends at 48th Avenue near the Lands End Visitors Center.

-5-Fulton: The 5-Fulton runs along the southern end of the Richmond District in San Francisco.
-It's the perfect pick if you plan to head to Golden Gate Park, the Beach Chalet, or Ocean Beach.
-It's also the best options for those heading to the University of San Francisco.
+5-Fulton: The 5-Fulton runs along the southern end of the San Francisco Richmond District.
+It also borders Golden Gate Park.
+This is the best option for those heading to the Beach Chalet, Ocean Beach, or the University of San Francisco.

 >> Find additional tips for getting around SF